 Teachers should seek to create positive professional relationships with individual pupils and classes.
-Good lesson planning should, where necessary, include planning for behaviour management..
-Class teachers must ensure that when a consequence has been issued, a restorative conversation takes place.
+Good lesson planning should, where necessary, include planning for behaviour management.
+Class teachers must ensure that when a consequence has been issued, there has previously been a warning and that a restorative conversation takes place thereafter.
 Where disruptive behaviour, even at a low level, is repeated, teachers are encouraged to contact parents and where possible meet with them, supported where appropriate.